ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 This will replace the final task.

-### The decryption of the application data content (1p)
+### The decryption of the application data content (2p)

-You can get **one point** for showcasing the decrypted TLS 1.3 application data from the server that supports this client.
+You can get **two points** for showcasing the decrypted TLS 1.3 application data from the server that supports this client.
 To demonstrate this, you will send TLS 1.3 encrypted application data, for example to `cloudflare.com`.
 The application data contains an HTTP GET request to path `/robots.txt`.

 ```http